skip to main | skip to sidebar

 Professor Nellen

 I am a tax professor and Director of the MS Taxation Program at San Jose State University.
 I teach courses on tax research, tax accounting methods, taxation of property transactions, advanced individual tax, employment tax, ethics, and tax policy.
 I am active in the tax sections of the AICPA, ABA and CA Lawyers Association (CLA).
-I currently serve on the AICPA Tax Practice & Procedures Committee following serving almost seven years on the AICPA Tax Executive Committee including as chair.
-I am a past chair of the AICPA Individual Taxation Technical Resource Panel and a past vice chair of the Executive Committee of the California Bar Tax Section.
-I am a regular contributor to State Tax Notes (Moving Forward? column) and co-author/co-editor for four tax textbooks (Cengage/SWFT).
+I currently serve as chair of the AICPA Digital Asset Tax Task Force, and serve on the AICPA Disaster Relief Task Force, following serving almost seven years on the AICPA Tax Executive Committee including as chair for 2 1/2 years.
+I am a past chair of the AICPA Individual Taxation Technical Resource Panel and current chair of the ABA Tax Section's Tax Policy & Simplification Committee.
+I am a regular contributor to State Tax Notes (Moving Forward? column) and co-author/co-editor of four tax textbooks (Cengage/SWFT).
 I welcome your comments to my blog posts.

 View my complete profile